 How painful is a dental implant placement procedure?

-Most people who have dental implants report little to no pain.
-Just be sure you take all medications as prescribed and follow your post-operative instructions closely.
+Most patients with dental implants say they experience little or no pain.
+Just be sure to take all prescription medications as directed and closely adhere to your post-operative instructions.

 Are you put to sleep for a dental implant placement?

 Most of the time, local anesthetic can be used to easily insert a dental implant without the need for general anesthesia.
 Nitrous oxide, oral sedation, and IV sedation are just a few of the sedative options available from dental professionals for your comfort.
 General anesthesia might be advised if your situation is more complicated.
 Which choice is best for you should be discussed with your dentist at Seablue Dental of Kent.

 - Prevents the jawbone from contracting as a result of bone loss

 - Keeps the surrounding bone and gums healthy.

 - Helps maintain the stability of neighboring teeth.

 - Neighboring natural teeth are harmed when implants are inserted

 - Surgery-related tissue damage, such as sinus perforation, may occur.